This post was published in 2018, but it has been updated in January 2021 with a follow-up issue. More below!

 One of my favourite Aussie issues of recent times was 2017’s Street Art – vibrant, modern, urban and startlingly different from the usual stamp fodder.
 Not surprisingly, those stunning works were a big hit on my Instagram page.
 They’re very like-able.

-I’m a month late with this update but I still wanted to say how much I loved seeing Australia Post continue the theme with May’s Silo Art issue.
+I loved seeing Australia Post continue the theme with May’s Silo Art issue.
 Silo art is the rural equivalent of street art, except that it’s painted on grain silos, and it is, as a rule, ENORMOUS.

 Painted silos have sprung up all over Australia in recent years, often depicting local characters, flora and fauna, or scenes of rural life.
 In some places, you can follow a Silo Art Trail through the countryside, bringing some small relief to many of the drought-depressed local communities.
 It perhaps says something of the impact of these works that this issue has been released at all, when the first silo was painted only in 2015.